Quality assessment of solar irradiance data#

 Two-dimensional visual inspection#

-In the visualization of the raw data in Section 5.2, it was possible to detect large gaps, extreme values, and seasonal variations.
-However, the daily variations was smothered and pratically indistinguisable due to the large amount of data.
-To overcome this limitation, a two-dimensional visualization method is presented in this section, where the x-axis coresponds to the day, the y-axis corresponds to the time of day, and the pixel color corresponds to the measurement value.
-The strength of this two-dimensional method is that each data point is visible, allowing for both intra-day and seasonal trends to be observe.
+In the visualization of the raw data in previous sections, it was possible to detect large gaps, extreme values, and seasonal variations.
+However, the daily variations were smothered and practically indistinguishable due to the large amount of data.
+To overcome this limitation, a two-dimensional visualization method is presented in this section, where the x-axis corresponds to the date, the y-axis corresponds to the time of day, and the pixel color corresponds to the measurement value.
+The strength of this two-dimensional method is that every data point is visible, allowing for both intra-day and seasonal trends to be observed.
 This is particularly useful for detecting errors over time, such as time shifts, missing data, and possibly shading.

 To add structure to the 2D plots, we will plot the sunrise and sunset times, which are calculated as: